tajmone/pandoc-goodies/templates/html5/github/src/PREVIEW.md

 # -----------------------------------------------------------------------------
 pagetitle:   GitHub Pandoc HTML5 Template — Preview
 author-meta: Tristano Ajmone (tajmone@gmail.com)
-date-meta:   2017/11/21
+date-meta:   !TEMPL_DATE
 # =============================== SUMMARY TEXT ================================
-# If defined, the contents of `summary` key will be displayed right before TOC.
+# If defined, the contents of `$summary$` key will be displayed right before TOC.
 # -----------------------------------------------------------------------------
 summary: |
     This is a preview of “_GitHub Pandoc HTML5 Template_” **!TEMPL_VER**,